-Balancing markets are generally designed such that market participants each have incentives to minimize their contribution to the overall costs of the balancing mechanism.
+Balancing markets are generally designed in such a way that market participants have the correct incentives to manage their imbalance exposure.
 For example generators who are 'short' compared to their notified position will generally be required to purchase the difference between energy notified and delivered at a price determined under the balancing mechanism rules.
-This price is likely to reflect the costs to the TSO of procuring the 'missing' energy and is likely to be relatively high compared to the price which the generator might receive for production.
-This minimizes the amount of balancing energy needed and thereby the overall balancing costs.
+This price is likely to reflect the costs to the TSO of procuring the 'missing' energy and may be relatively high compared to the price of this energy on the short term (intra-day and/or day-ahead) energy markets.
+This minimizes the amount of balancing power needed and thereby can in general be expected to lower overall balancing costs.
 Similarly, TSOs themselves may be subject to incentive mechanisms by the regulator which are designed to encourage the TSO to call off balancing actions in a least cost manner.

-Balancing markets may be at risk from the exercise of market power, even where the market is relatively unconcentrated, because relatively small players can have a large market impact when the supply/demand margin is small, they have specific geographical position and/or technical characteristics and where the demand side or other generators are already committed or are unable to respond in very short timescales to price signals.
+Balancing markets may be at risk from the exercise of market power, even where the market is relatively "un-concentrated" because relatively small players can have a large market impact when the supply/demand margin is small, they have specific geographical position and/or technical characteristics and where the demand side or other generators are already committed or are unable to respond in very short timescales to price signals.
 A well functioning balancing market should be robust, to the extent possible depending on market structure and concentration, to any such exercise of market power.
 Transparency of operations in the market by players will enable other players and the regulators to expose and therefore discourage any anti-competitive behaviour.

 In order to allow the TSO full control over system stability, it is generally compulsory for all wholesale market players connected to the transmission system either to be a direct balance responsible party or to contract through some form of aggregator who is a direct balance responsible party.
 Market participants are then either directly or indirectly bound in a mandatory fashion by the prevailing balancing market rules.
-Furthermore, given that the market legislative and regulatory environment is dynamic and affects all market parties, it is desirable that governance processes exist such that the rules can be modified in the light of circumstances.
-Such governance processes should enable parties to the balancing market to propose modifications and for such proposals to be assessed and accepted or rejected against transparent criteria.
-The regulators will usually retain a right of veto over any decision to modify rules.